-- 1) PTRs must be filed 30 days from being made aware of the transaction; or - 2) 45 days from the transaction.
+- 1) 30 days from being made aware of the transaction; or - 2) 45 days from the transaction.

-If the deadline falls on a holiday or weekend, the PTR can still be timely filed through the electronic filing system that day, but if a filer submits the PTR using the paper form, it must be received by the Clerk or legibly postmarked by the last business day before the holiday or weekend.
+If the deadline falls on a holiday or weekend, the PTR can still be timely filed through the electronic filing system that day, but paper form PTRs must be received by the Clerk at the LRC or legibly postmarked by the last business day before the holiday or weekend.

-Extension deadlines that are 90 days from the original due date will not be extended to the following business day if it falls on a weekend or federal holiday.

-Candidate FD Reports will not be extended to the following business day.

-PTR deadlines will not be extended to the following business day if the original due date falls on a weekend or federal holiday.
+- Extension deadlines that are 90 days from the original due date will not be extended to the following business day if it falls on a weekend or federal holiday. - Candidate FD Reports will not be extended to the following business day. - PTR deadlines will not be extended to the following business day if the original due date falls on a weekend or federal holiday.